Lonely Night (Angel Face): Background

 In 1976, "Lonely Night (Angel Face)" was a hit single for Captain & Tennille, who had recorded another Sedaka song "Love Will Keep Us Together" a year earlier.
 Their version of "Lonely Night (Angel Face)" first hit the US Billboard Hot 100 singles chart on January 24, 1976, entering at number 69.
 It rose to number 3 on the Hot 100 and number 1 on the Billboard Easy Listening chart in March 1976.
 On the Cashbox chart, it also reached number 1.
-The song became a Gold record, and Sedaka's biggest hit as a lyricist (aside from this and "That's When the Music Takes Me," Sedaka had generally only written the music to his songs, with Howard Greenfield—from whom Sedaka was estranged at the time—or Phil Cody writing the lyrics).
+The song became a Gold record, and Sedaka's biggest hit as a lyricist (besides this and "That's When the Music Takes Me," Sedaka had generally only written the music to his songs, with Howard Greenfield—from whom Sedaka was estranged at the time—or Phil Cody writing the lyrics).

 In Canada the song went to number 1 on the RPM National Top Singles Chart.
 It hit the pole position on April 17, 1976, and stayed atop the chart for two weeks before bowing out to "Bohemian Rhapsody" by Queen.
 It was their third of fourteen hit singles.